eclipse-dash/dash-licenses/README.md

 The tool incorporates a new experimental feature that leverages some new technology.
 Instead of creating a CQ via IPZilla, the tool can create an issue against the Eclipse Foundation's GitLab instance (there is discussion [here](https://gitlab.eclipse.org/eclipsefdn/iplab/emo/-/issues/2)).
 Note that this feature is still under development and processing in the back end may take a day or two.
 It's still very experimental, so there will be changes.

-To use this feature, you must have committer status on at least on Eclipse project:
+To use this feature, you must have committer status on at least one Eclipse project.

 * Get an [authentication token](https://gitlab.eclipse.org/-/profile/personal_access_tokens) from `gitlab.eclipse.org`;
 * Include the `-review` option;
 * Pass the token via the `-token` option; and
 * Pass the project id via the `-project` option.

+Note that the options are slighly different for the [Maven plugin](.#example-maven-options).

 The tool currently limits itself to five requests. **Do not share your access token.**